ricdezen/nameless_language/README.md

 - Extend string concatenation to implicitly convert the other operand to a string and concatenate.

-- Handle error handling for division by 0.
+- Add error handling for division by 0.

 - Add back support in the REPL for expressions (expression statements basically, which do nothing in the code).